|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 13: Drakensberg Mountains and Zulu Communities

 We rise to take in the beautiful morning sun as it warms up the Drakensberg escarpment and greets us for our full day excursion into the valley of the mountains to meet rural Zulu communities.
 Enjoy a picnic lunch amongst the dramatic Drakensberg backdrop.
-Experience an indigenous South African tribal way of life and observe traditional home building, food preparation, and cultural dancing.
-Meet the tribes and learn more about their families and way of life.
-In the afternoon when the suns heat has cooled down we will have a nature walk and explore the flora and fauna, as well as the bird life and possible game spotting in the unspoiled countryside.
+Experience an Indigenous South African tribal way of life and observe traditional home building, food preparation, and cultural dancing.
+In the afternoon, when the sun's heat has cooled down, we will have a nature walk and explore the flora and fauna, as well as the bird life and possible game spotting in the unspoiled countryside.

 Day 14: To the Kingdom of Lesotho

-We travel towards the Kingdom of Lesotho and stop at the Basotho Cultural Village situated at the entrance to the Golden Gate National Park.
+We travel towards the Kingdom of Lesotho and stop at a Basotho village situated at the entrance to the Golden Gate National Park.
 The museum introduces visitors to the South Sotho (Basotho) nation, from its inception through to the present.
-After the tour we make our way to our overnight accommodation.
+After the tour we make the lengthy journey to our overnight accommodation.

 Day 15: Semonkong

 Day 16: Return to Graaff-Reinet, South Africa via the Roma Plateau

 Today we have a long drive.
-We set off early after breakfast and drive to the Roma Plateau to see dinosaur footprints.
-They are believed to be approximately 200 million years old.
-We cross the border and return to South Africa before stopping for a late lunch in Burgersdorp.
+We set off early after breakfast and drive to the Roma Plateau before we cross the border and return to South Africa, stopping for a late lunch in Burgersdorp.
 Time permitting, we pass by the Taal Monument.
 From here, we continue our drive to Graaff-Reinet where we will stay for the next two nights.

 Day 17: Graaff-Reinet, Valley of Desolation in the Great Karoo